Northeastern United States: Early and mid-19th century

 The Battle of Gettysburg, fought in and around Gettysburg, Pennsylvania, was the American Civil War's bloodiest battle; the Union's victory at Gettysburg represented a turning point in the war in the Union's favor.

-Following the revolution the Northeast would see small skirmishes like the Whiskey Rebellion in western parts of Pennsylvania.
-Many northeastern states would continue trading with the British and other European powers.
-Tensions between the United States and Europe (specifically Britain) would sour in the lead up to the War of 1812.
+Following the revolution the Northeast saw small skirmishes like the Whiskey Rebellion in western parts of Pennsylvania.
+Many northeastern states continued trading with the British and other European powers.
+Tensions between the United States and Europe (specifically Britain) soured in the lead-up to the War of 1812.

 This caused certain trade merchants to meet in Hartford to propose seceding from the United States.
-The War of 1812 would see less fighting in the Northeast and instead more fighting in western and southern areas.
-A failed invasion of Canada and the occupation of Maine would be some of the major conflicts during the war.
-The war would end in 1815 and most of the Northeast has not seen any major conflict since then.
+The War of 1812 saw less fighting in the Northeast and instead more fighting in western and southern areas.
+A failed invasion of Canada and the occupation of Maine were some of the major conflicts during the war.
+The war ended in 1815 and most of the Northeast has not seen any major conflict since then.

 The American Industrial Revolution was launched in Blackstone Valley in Rhode Island and Massachusetts, where textile mills spread across New England, and in eastern Pennsylvania, where coal, steel, and industrialization launched the nation's manufacturing sector.

 After the end of the War of 1812, industry boomed in the Northeast in the early and middle parts of the 19th century.
-With the construction of railroad and canals crossing the northeast and the rise of western territories and resources from the south, the Northeast experienced the development of new industries and a fast-growing population.
+With the construction of railroads and canals crossing the northeast and the rise of western territories and resources from the south, the Northeast experienced the development of new industries and a fast-growing population.
 Many of the coastal cities, including Boston, New York City, and Philadelphia, served as ocean trade ports for American goods.

 Cities, including Allentown, Buffalo, Pittsburgh, Rochester, and Syracuse, were settled and emerged as major industrial centers.